-Statement issued by the WCIP during the conference held in Panama, September, 1984: "The 4th General Assembly of the World Council of Indigenous People condemns the massacre and genocide perpetrated against the indigenous population of Peru by the Central Government and its forces of repression and by the politcal-military forces.
+- Statement issued by the WCIP during the conference held in Panama, September, 1984:

+"The 4th General Assembly of the World Council of Indigenous People condemns the massacre and genocide perpetrated against the indigenous population of Peru by the Central Government and its forces of repression and by the political-military forces.
 The 4th Assembly calls for the withdrawal of the military forces from the region of Ayacucho and for a socio-political solution in order to return to peace and respect for the integrity of the indigenous people.
-This 4th Assembly demands the participation of the true representatives of the indigenous people of Peru in the decisions of government."

-Statement in the newspaper Diario la Republica, Lima, September 9, 1984, by the Consejo Indio de Sud America (CISA): "451 years of Andean Holocast.
+This 4th Assembly demands the participation of the true representatives of the indigenous people of Peru in the decisions of government." - Statement in the newspaper Diario la Republica, Lima, September 9, 1984, by the Consejo Indio de Sud America (CISA): "451 years of Andean Holocast.
 The Latin Americans, orphans without cultural identity and perpetuators of historic shame, plan to celebrate 500 years since the infamous date on which the Europeans invaded our continent.
 Time moves on for centuries.
 The Viceroys have changed their names.
 The urban centers have changed their locations.
-But in our devastated Andean land, colonial occupation continues.
-The landholders continue exploiting, the Pizarros continue murdering, and 451 years later, the Indian holocast in the plaza of Cajamarca repeats itself and the killing of Alao Huallpa continues."
+But in our devastated Andean land, colonial occupation con-